 - How Important is Sleep for Kids?

-The Best Mattress for Kids: Our Top 6 Choices
+The Best Mattress for Kids: Our 8 Recommendations

-Considering the six factors listed above, these are the editor’s top 6 mattress choices.
+Considering the six factors listed above, these are the editor’s 8 mattress recommendations.

-All Amerisleep mattresses have a soft, breathable cover to promote airflow through the mattress.
+Let’s break down the construction of this mattress.
+First, all Amerisleep mattresses have a lightweight fabric cover to promote airflow through the bed.

-Below the cover is a layer of plant-based Bio-Pur® material.
-Bio-Pur® has an open cell structure making it more breathable compared to ordinary foam mattresses; this promotes airflow through the bed, ensuring your child won’t sleep hot.
+Next, is a comfort layer of plant-based Bio-Pur® material.
+Bio-Pur® has an ultra-porous structure, making it more breathable compared to ordinary foam mattresses; this prevents heat retention and to ensure your child won’t sleep hot.
 The base layer below is made from plant-based Bio-Core® foam, providing the mattress with support and durability.

-The Amerisleep AS2 is a comfortable 12 inches in height, making it the perfect size for a child to climb in alone or with minimal assistance.
+The Amerisleep AS1 is a comfortable 10 inches in height, making it the perfect size for a child to climb in alone or with minimal assistance.
 At this size, it’s able to fit into most bed frames, giving you more freedom when choosing the decor for your child’s room.

 Temperature control is a priority when manufacturing the foam in Amerisleep mattresses.
 Every layer is created to be breathable and wicks away excess body heat.
 Even if your child is a hot sleeper or tends to sweat a lot throughout the night, Amerisleep mattresses will do a great job at keeping them cool and comfortable.

-Even though memory foam mattresses are known for their unpleasant smells, Amerisleep’s plant-based design doesn’t emit any odors that may disturb your child’s sleep.
+Even though memory foam mattresses are known for their unpleasant smells, Amerisleep’s plant-based foam is far less likely to emit sleep-disturbing, chemical-like odors.

 Every Amerisleep mattress comes with a 100-night sleep trial beginning on the date of delivery.
 This gives your child the chance to sleep on the Amerisleep for a few months before you decide whether or not it’s the best option.
-At any point within the 100-day timeframe you have the option to return your mattress for a full refund or exchange it for a different model.
-If you go that route, Amerisleep will arrange to have the original mattress picked up and recycled for you.
+If your child breaks the mattress in and isn’t happy with its feel, you have the option to return your mattress for a full refund.

 Amerisleep mattresses come with one of the longest warranties in the industry, 20 years.
 For the first 10 years of the warranty, they will replace your mattress if it becomes defective.
 For the latter 10 years, they will replace your original mattress for 50% off the original price.
 For your mattress to be considered “defective,” it must have a visible sag of .75 inches.